Amaury-Vasquez/amvas-ui/README.md

-# facile-ui
+# amvas-ui

-This is a user interface library created to be used in React JS applications.
-It is build using tailwind css and has highly customizable components.
+User interface library created to be used in React JS applications.
+Build using tailwind css, it has highly customizable components.

 ## Status